What is Proficiency Testing?

 What is the Role of CPQA?

 The CPQA PT Program is ANAB ISO17043 accredited and offers a proficiency testing program for antiretroviral (ARV) and tuberculosis (TB) drugs often used together in treatment of patients with HIV-1 and TB.
-As needed, other drugs used in the treatment of HIV may be added to the Proficiency Testing panels for analysis.
+As needed, other drugs used in the treatment of HIV may be added to the proficiency testing panels for analysis.
 Participation in CPQA meets the proficiency testing requirement for CLIA certification, and ISO15189 for many laboratories that perform clinical pharmacology assays for HIV clinical trials.

 Clinical trial networks that participate in the CPQA program include ACTG, HPTN, HVTN, and IMPAACT.